20excal07/RB2TrackPackV1V2/README.md

 ## Features
   1. Complete metadata for songs. (album title, album art, release year, etc.)
   2. Multitracks are brought over and kept as is.
+  3. Background videos are also brought over and kept as is.
-  3. Optional patch to play drums with your Dualshock controller.
+  4. Optional patch to play drums with your Dualshock controller.

 ## Requirements
   1. Rock Band 2 for PS2.
 NTSC/PAL will work fine.